 Referees are not friendly anymore

 The referee is another sore point in the game and speedily punishes for the most minor infractions.
 You would be advised to really behave yourself as the slightest error, especially in the penalty box will have the ref brandishing a red or yellow card at you like a wind-up doll.

-Another one is, the letter “R” is not more usable as a control on PC.
-The officials explained that setting the letter as a control may conflict some game functions.
+Another one is, the letter “R” is no more usable as a control on PC.
+The officials explained that setting the letter as control may conflict with some game functions.
 That’s not an acceptable excuse.
 Numerous PC players including me use the letters such as W, E, R, S, D, etc. as the primary control options.
 It is extremely difficult to reset your mind to use a different key for controlling your players.
-FIFA team should consider fixing this.
+The FIFA team should consider fixing this.

 - More realistic gameplay

 - Luscious graphics

 - The letter “R” can’t be used as a control in PC.

 Final Thoughts on FIFA 17

 Overall impressions of the FIFA 17 game are largely favorable.
 While it does have a number of things to be concerned about, this does not do enough to detract from a properly awesome game that ticks all the right boxes and offers a fresh look at a series in need of new fans and rediscovery.
 In simple words, if you would like to get going with football games, FIFA 17 could be yet another addition to your collection.